apokryphus/advanced-combat-system/README.md

 ### How easy is this to merge with other mods?
 - In my experience, and the experience of others who have installed this mod, very easy.
 It's designed to do so due to my own modlist.

-### Can you make a version with the magic stuff?
+### Can you make a version withot the magic stuff?
 - Maybe.
+Depends on my mood.

  <div align="right">